nanofuzz/nanofuzz/README.md

 # NaNofuzz
 NaNofuzz is a fast, easy-to-use automatic test generation tool for Typescript that integrates with a developer's VS Code workflow.
 We like working code, and NaNofuzz is designed to be used during initial development to more quickly reach working code nirvana.
+NaNofuzz is available in the [the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=penrose.nanofuzz).

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/22134678/182907479-01dcf1dc-de09-4d55-af56-1837639d78af.png">